help-me-mom/ng-mocks/docs/articles/extra/quick-start.md

 ```

 And yes, nobody knows which dependencies the dependencies have,
-although we definitely know that we do not want to worry about them.
+although we definitely know that you do not want to worry about them.

 That is where `ng-mocks` comes for help.
 Simply pass all the dependencies
 into **helper functions to get their mock versions**